W8-Recipedia/Recipedia/README.md

 - [Stefan Tutugan](https://github.com/tutugan)
 - [Max Lawley](https://github.com/lawleymax)

+## Code of Conduct

+W8 has a strinct code of conduct, that we endeavour to follow at all times - see the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file for more details about our ethical values and principles.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more details.